aleshaleksey/fansys23/08-spell-list.md

 **Special**: The caster can forgo the MP dice cost of the spell by spending 3 HP instead.

-**Upcast**: For every extra MP dice used above 6, the caster can add/subtract an extra MP die per entity.
+**Upcast**: For every extra MP die used above 6, the caster can add/subtract an extra MP die per entity.

 ___
 ### Summon Angel